 Norbulingka houses a large collections of Tibetan carpets, Italian chandeliers, Ajanta frescoes and many other precious artifacts.
-In 2001, it was inscribed on the list of UNESCO World Heritage Site and was added as an extension of the Historical Ensemble.
+In 2001, it was entered into the list of UNESCO World Heritage Sites and was added as an extension of the Historical Ensemble.

 Admission Fee: 60RMB